nrc-cnrc/NRC-SPIFpy/README.md

 <a name="usage"></a>
 ## Example usage with 2DS imaging probe (SPEC Inc.)

-1. Copy over required configuration files using `spifcc`, and make any desired modifications to the config files.
+1. Copy over required configuration files using `nrc-spifpy-cc`, and make any desired modifications to the config files.
 In this case, the config files will include `2DS.ini` which defines config options for extracting and storing 2DS data, and also `aux_config.ini`, which specifies configuration options for adding auxiliary data.

 ```
-$ spifcc 2DS
+$ nrc-spifpy-cc 2DS
 ```

-1. Process the file of interest using `spifpy`
+1. Process the file of interest using `nrc-spifpy-extract`

 ```
-$ spifpy example_file.2DS 2DS.ini
+$ nrc-spifpy-extract example_file.2DS 2DS.ini
 ```

 3. Add auxiliary information to the **SPIF** file using `spifaddaux`(optional), but only for the `2DS-V` dataset.

 ```
-$ spifaddaux example_file_2DS.nc auxiliary_file.nc -i 2DS-V -c aux_config.ini
+$ nrc-spifpy-addaux example_file_2DS.nc auxiliary_file.nc -i 2DS-V -c aux_config.ini
 ```

 <a name="supported-probes"></a>